jonathannavas/pokemon-static-netxjs/README.md

 # Pokemon static - NextJS

 ## This is a project to practice nextjs

 ### Author: Jonathan Navas

+### This project was uploaded on Vercel: [https://pokemon-static-netxjs.vercel.app/]

 ## Getting Started